nikosanag/CIARC-Computer_in_a_room_challenge-MELVIN_SATELLITE/README.md

 ## Useful API Commands
 Put here all the necessary api calls ...

+##usefull guide
+Generally tools folder includes nessecary scripts and functions that manages the safety needs of melvin, such as protect_battery and more.
+This were tools that built and serviced us from Part1

 ## Members of the Team
 1. NIKOLAOS ANAGNOSTOU [nikos.r.anagnostou@gmail.com]